kohi9noor/Namaste-React/Chap 04 - Talk is CHeap, Show me the code/Theory/Session 4 Theory.md

 ## Q: What is `Reconciliation` in React?

-A: `Reconsiliation` is the process through which React updates the Brower DOM adn makes React work Faster.
+A: `Reconsiliation` is the process through which React updates the Brower DOM and makes React work Faster.
 React whould first calculate the differnce between the real DOM and the copy of DOM (virtual DOM) When there's update of components.
-React stores a copy of browser DOm which is called `Virtual DOM`.
+React stores a copy of browser DOM which is called `Virtual DOM`.
 When We make changes or add data, React creates a new Virtual DOM and Compares it with previous one Comparsion is don by `Diffing Algorithm`.
-React Compares the Virtual DOM with Real DOm.
+React Compares the Virtual DOM with Real DOM.
 It finds out the changed nodes and updates only the changed nodes in Real DOM leaving the rest nodes as it is.
 This process is called `Reconciliation`.

 ## Q: What is `React Fiber`?
-A: React is a concept of ReactJS that is used to render a system faster, smoother and smarter. the fiber reconciler, which became the defailt reconsiler for react 16 and above, is a complete rewrite of React's reconciliation algorithm to solve long-standing issues in React.
+A: React is a concept of ReactJS that is used to render a system faster, smoother and smarter. the fiber reconciler, which became the default reconsiler for react 16 and above, is a complete rewrite of React's reconciliation algorithm to solve long-standing issues in React.

 Because Fiber Is asynchronous, React can:
 - Pause, Resume, and Restart rendering work on components as a new updaes come in